 If your older adult used to take oral medications with water, they’ll now need to swallow them with a thickened beverage.

-Or, the pills will need to be crushed up and mixed in with a thicker food like pudding or applesauce.
+Alternatively, the pills will need to be crushed and mixed into a thicker food, such as pudding or applesauce.

 Crushed pills typically taste horrible and are difficult for most people to tolerate (probably why they were encased in the first place).